 - have symptoms of COVID-19

-- test positive for coronavirus (with or without symptoms)
+- test positive for COVID-19 (with or without symptoms)

-Even people who are fully vaccinated and have gotten a booster shot should isolate if they have symptoms or test positive.
+Even people who are up to date with their vaccines should isolate if they have symptoms or test positive.

 Guidelines for how long to quarantine after exposure or for how long to isolate when infected can differ from country to country.
-They also might change over time as the virus changes or there’s new information about how it spreads.
+They also change over time as the virus changes or there’s new information about how it spreads.
 Guidelines also can be used differently by some school districts or workplaces.
-The CDC has updated guidelines for quarantine and isolation, but how and where they’re applied might vary.